eabglobal/minik/README.rst

 .. image:: assets/minik.png

 Time to move on from our ASGI based frameworks.
-These few lines of code will get you started with a serverless microframework in production.
 Using AWS lambda functions and API Gateway, minik will serve as the framework that facilitates development in the serverless space.